-Open-ocean concentrations of dissolved aluminium are typically in the range of nanograms per litre and include measured concentrations of ~0.01-0.02 $\mu$ g/L at depths to 120 m in the Southern Ocean (Middag et al. 2011).
-Concentrations in uncontaminated coastal waters are generally higher, with concentrations of 1-5 $\mu$ g/L reported in Australia (Golding et al. 2015).
+Open-ocean concentrations of dissolved aluminium are typically in the range of nanograms per litre and include measured concentrations of ~0.01-0.02 μ g/L at depths to 120 m in the Southern Ocean (Middag et al. 2011).
+Concentrations in uncontaminated coastal waters are generally higher, with concentrations of 1-5 μ g/L reported in Australia (Golding et al. 2015).

 An important observation from aluminium toxicity and speciation studies is the dynamic nature of the solution chemistry of aluminium in marine waters.
-Although the solubility limit of aluminium in seawater is near 500 $\mu$ g/L (Angel et al. 2016), transient dissolved aluminium concentrations above this solubility limit persist for several days before precipitation and establishment of equilibrium solubility conditions (Angel et al. 2016).
+Although the solubility limit of aluminium in seawater is near 500 μ g/L (Angel et al. 2016), transient dissolved aluminium concentrations above this solubility limit persist for several days before precipitation and establishment of equilibrium solubility conditions (Angel et al. 2016).
 This has important implications for toxicity studies, which are typically conducted over periods of 2-5 days, with pre-equilibration of test solutions being required to mimic field conditions.
 It also means that organisms are exposed to a mixture of dissolved and particulate aluminium species (Angel et al. 2016), both of which are toxic to some species (Golding et al. 2015).

 Some particulate forms of aluminium exist in seawater as mineralised clay, soil and sediment in suspension.
 These are assumed to be less bioavailable and toxic than colloidal aluminium and other aluminium precipitates (Gensemer and Playle 1999).
 To prevent the inclusion of these forms of particulate aluminium in a comparison of aquatic aluminium concentrations with DGVs for aluminium, a 0.45-μm filtered seawater sample, which removes the mineralised aluminium component, should be compared with DGVs (see section 4.3).
-Although a study by Rodriguez et al. (2019) suggested that extraction at pH 4 best reflects the bioavailable fraction in freshwater samples, further research is needed before this could be applied to marine waters.
+Although a pH 4 extraction method has been developed to extract the bioavailable fraction of aluminium in freshwater samples (Rodriguez et al. 2019, ASTM 2024), further research is needed before this could be applied to marine waters.